tedconf/code-style-guides/ember.md

 ### Use components in `{{#each}}` blocks

-If the contents of your each blocks get complex (~8+ lines), use components.
+Contents of your each blocks should be a single line, use components when more than one line is needed.
 This will allow you to test the contents in isolation via unit tests, as your loop will likely contain more complex logic in this case.

 ```hbs
 {{!
 Good }}